 Conclusion

 It is concluded that both species are unique in their manners.
-Lovebirds vs budgies recover lots of confusion related to their suitable temperature, lifespan, expenses, and attitude.
-In my point of view, budgies will be best for pet isolated cages and beginner caretakers.
+Lovebirds vs. budgies clear up a lot of confusion about their proper temperature, age, costs, and behavior.
+In my view, budgies would be perfect for isolated pet cages and beginner caregivers.

-The reason is that budgies can adjust themselves anywhere, and their talkative behavior is remarkable.
-Although, their life span is less, but are affordable due to expenses and cost.
+This is because budgies can accommodate themselves anywhere, and their talkative behavior is remarkable.
+Although, their life span is short, but it is affordable due to expenses and cost.